 You’re shotgun may not fit you properly, and you may be compromising proper form and technique in order to overcome these rather unpleasant occurrences.
 The ideal shotgun fit is very personal.
 It has to do with everything from gender, body shape, eye dominance, left or right handed.
 Since most guns are made for right-handed shooters, the lefties of the shooting world are presented with the challenge of finding a good left-handed gun with an uncompromising fit.
 It is often a challenge for women too, whose arms are usually shorter, their cheekbones higher, necks longer etc.

 Shotguns are designed for a male right-handed shooter who is 5-foot-9, weighs 165 pounds, with a 33-inch arm length and wears a size 40-regular suit.
 For women, lefties and folks who don’t fit that description a visit to a gun stock fitter and stock maker like Rich Cole, will have you on your way to improved stats not to mention having a great deal more fun!

 Once you address your physical challenges, another important consideration is whether your shotgun is for skeet, trap, sporting clays or field use, for example.
 The swings are different, the target sight picture is different and generally the stocks and ribs are different.

 Rich can build a stock of the finest hard wood blank or modify an existing stock to meet the needs of a variety of shooters.
 Maybe you need an adjustable comb, allowing you to raise or lower your face on the stock, or perhaps an adjustable recoil pad that can be canted to any angle and adjusted to the proper height.
 Maybe a simple trigger or length of pull adjustment is in order or an adjustable rib that can be raised or lowered.

-Call to schedule a Try-Gun Fitting with Rich in either our Florida or Maine location, he will work with you to create a stock that fits your personal dimensions and shooting preferences.
+Call to schedule a fitting consultation with Rich in our Florida location, he will work with you to create a stock that fits your personal dimensions and shooting preferences.